Student Counselling and Mental Health Service

 Why not email us or attend an initial consultation with a member of our team.
 This is a brief session of up to 20 minutes, to establish what has brought you to see us and to think about how we may help.

-If you are unable to attend the initial consultation between 1-2pm, it may be possible to book an initial consultation at a time that is more convenient for you however, there may be a delay before the next available appointment.
+If you are unable to attend an initial consultation at these times, it may be possible to book an appointment for a time that is more convenient for you however, there may be a delay before the next available appointment.
 For further information please contact our service front desk.

 For more information and guidance about supporting students please see our Information for Staff pages.